withcenter/fireflow/README.md

 You need to add {admin: true} in the `/users/{uid} {admin: true}` document.
 It's `/users` collection.
 Not the `/users_public_data` collection.

 ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/set-admin.gif?raw=true "How to set admin")

+## Counters

+- `/settings/counters` has the number posts and comments.
+  - `noOfPosts` has the number of posts.
+  - `noOfComments` has the number of comments.